-Powered by our fourth-generation hybrid technology, the new Lexus UX 250h offers class-leading fuel efficiency and emissions, and is rewardingly responsive to drive.
+Powered by our fourth-generation self-charging hybrid technology, the new Lexus UX 250h offers class-leading fuel efficiency and emissions, and is rewardingly responsive to drive.

 Its intelligent combination of power sources means the UX offers the long-distance range of a petrol vehicle as well as the low emissions of an electric vehicle.
 In fact, we reckon that up to 50% of city journeys can be carried out on electric power alone.